Updated August 22, 2023

 Definition of Project Management Template

-Project Management Template is used to handle workloads and activities if any changes occur.
+Project Management Template handles workloads and activities if any changes occur.
 A project management template is helpful for visualization, planning, organizing, tracking & managing allocated tasks or projects by a client.
 If anybody asks you, how is the project going on & its progress?

 Then you can present the project management template.
 When you work on any project, you will come across a different phase of the project i.e.

 - Initiation phase